xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 ..
    :template: quotes

+"IN THE END… We only regret the chances we didn’t take, the relationships we were afraid to have, and the decisions we waited too long to make."
+**-- Lewis Carroll**

+"You miss 100% of the shots you don't take"
+**-- Wayne Gretzky**

 "On the subject of not having a good/challenging job:
 Hogwash.
 Either get a better job, or here's an idea: Make your current job into something it's **not**, at least right now.